BDC Hamburger Icon

 5. Fair competition is crucial.

-6. Competing against yourself can be effective.
+6. Competition against yourself can be effective.

 TipBottom line

-Use the best tools for setting and tracking goals to help manage employee performance and encourage success.
+Use the best tools for setting and tracking goals to help manage employee performance and encourage long-term success.

-Dos and don’ts of internal competition
+Do’s and don’ts of workplace competition

 • Offer a positive outcome to those who achieve their target.